altera-opensource/arm-trusted-firmware/README.md

 	- Supported in altera-opensource/u-boot-socfpga branch:socfpga_v2020.04 onwards

 2. TF-A Diamond Mesa Support
-	- Current release only enable support for BL31
+	- Current release only have support for BL31
 	- Hence TF-A only usable as secure monitor for Diamond Mesa platform

 3. FPGA Crypto Service (FCS) Limitation
-	- Not supported in Intel Quartus Prime Pro 20.3 release
+	- Not supported in Intel Quartus Prime Pro 20.4 release
 	- Only supported in Simics software virtual platform

 4. Vendor Authorized Boot (VAB)